kovac031/DevQuestionsAndAnswers_CSharp/README.md

 }
 ```

-## 6. what are the differences between TempData, ViewData and ViewBag?
+## 6. What are the differences between TempData, ViewData and ViewBag?
 They handle temporary data.

 TempData for persisting data from action to action.
 ViewData from controller to view.